-As head of the Sustainable Consumption research group, Professor Tim Cooper will be leading Nottingham Trent University’s contribution to CIE-MAP as co-director of the project.
-Four postdoctoral researchers and four PhD students will be attached to the Centre.
-Tim explained the importance of the Centre and the key areas that the University will be addressing:
+As head of NTU’s Sustainable Consumption research group, Professor Tim Cooper led the University’s contribution to CIE-MAP as Co-director of the project.
+Four postdoctoral researchers and four PhD students have been attached to the Centre.
+Tim explained the importance of the Centre and the key areas that the University has been addressing:

-"The Centre has been designed to have a major impact in terms of promoting changes in policy and practice that will help to reduce the nation's consumption of energy.
-Nottingham Trent University's research will cover a range of themes, including attitudes towards product lifetimes, the extent to which the price is a reliable indicator of quality, why and how products depreciate in value, and how to encourage repair rather than replacement.
-The particular expertise that we are bringing to the project relates to design, sustainable consumption and behavioural analysis, which complements the scientific skills of other partners."
+"The Centre was designed to have a major impact in terms of promoting changes in policy and practice that will help to reduce the nation's consumption of energy.
+Nottingham Trent University's research has covered a range of themes.
+The particular expertise that we have brought to the project relates to design, sustainable consumption and behavioural analysis, complementing the scientific skills of other partners."

 Further information about Centre for Industrial Energy, Materials and Products is available on the CIE-MAP website.

-The Centre for Industrial Energy, Materials and Products (CIE-MAP) is a partnership between Nottingham Trent University, Bath University, Cardiff University and Leeds University.
-The Centre works with a range of industry partners and government departments (e.g. BEIS, Defra, DCLG), together with organisations such as the Green Alliance, Innovate UK, WRAP, the Furniture Reuse Network and the Committee on Climate Change.
+Through the Centre for Industrial Energy, Materials and Products (CIE-MAP) Nottingham Trent University collaborates between Bath University, Cardiff University and Leeds University.
+The Centre has worked with a range of industry partners and government departments (e.g. BEIS, Defra), together with organisations such as the Green Alliance, Innovate UK, WRAP and the Committee on Climate Change.

 Barrett, J., Cooper, T., Hammond, G.P. and Pidgeon, N. (2018) Industrial energy, materials and products: UK decarbonisation challenges and opportunities, Applied Thermal Engineering, 136, 643-656.